Knowledge Base

 6. Preview it.
 Click Preview in the top toolbar to see exactly what your learners will see.

-7. Publish.
-When you're happy, click Publish and pick a format — PDF, Web HTML, or SCORM for an LMS.
+7. Export.
+When you're happy, click Export and pick a format — PDF, Web HTML, or SCORM for an LMS.

 Good to know: You don't need to save manually.
 Lumeo saves every change automatically about 2 seconds after you stop typing.